Zaptopod4001/StatBuffSystem/README.md

 # About
-I created this stat system for myself, as a learning experience.
+I created this stat buff system for myself, as a learning experience.

 # Copyright
 Created by Sami S. use of any kind without a written permission from the author is not allowed.
 But feel free to take a look.